Reading Time: 3 Minutes

-When we deny what reality is giving us, what is really happening, then we create suffering.
-So, life is a dance between minimizing expectations and surrendering to what our lives actually reveal to us.
-By embracing our lives totally, even the stuff that "sucks", we get through them.
+When we deny what Reality is giving us, what is really happening, then we create Suffering.
+So, life is a dance between minimising expectations and surrendering to what our lives actually show to us.
+By embracing our lives totally, even the stuff that “sucks”, we get through them.

 The Forces have no other choice.
-If we're out in the Iraqi desert, or in the mountains of Afghanistan, the only way that we're going to get through those challenging experiences is by embracing (rather than denying or ignoring) them.
+If we’re out in the Iraqi desert, or in the mountains of Afghanistan, the only way that we’re going to get through those challenging experiences is by embracing (and not denying or ignoring) them.